creachadair/taskgroup/README.md

 go copyFile(adjusted, target, errs)
 ```

-And of course, you may get more than one error, so you will either need to
+Moreover, we may get more than one error, so we will need another goroutine to
-buffer the channel (so the goroutines don't block trying to write to it), or
-have another goroutine to clear it out:
+clear it out:

 ```go
 var failures []error